Digital-Will-Inc/html5-games/README.md

 - Create a google sheet and [set it up](http://blog.pamelafox.org/2013/06/exporting-google-spreadsheet-as-json.html) & store the data in the sheets.
   - Check this [Example](https://docs.google.com/spreadsheets/d/1Hrus3NYvwjRRtNYygGNIJmj_5-cwJG9ta1iB-l6LrM8/edit?usp=sharing) of the sheet.
+  - You can later create copies of the sheet so don't have to set up the sheet every time.
 - To export the localized data, which is after setting up the google sheet you can use the `Export JSON` button in google sheets(Created by script editor in Google Sheets)
 - Create `i18n.js` file in `[ProjectName]/build` and add the json as js variable
 ```